 This is a group of children who have been denied the opportunity to go to school.
-Through this class, we offer as space for these children from the Vrygrond community to have some exposure to art activities and learning, using art therapeutic and emergency pedagogy elements in these lessons.
+Through this class, we offer a space for these children from the Vrygrond community to have some exposure to art activities and learning, using art therapeutic and emergency pedagogy elements in these lessons.
 Through these art activities (which also includes free play, art making and story time), we teach the children various skills to assist them in developing aptitudes to better deal with the daily challenges they face.

 Our sewing group covers a set of grade 5, 6 and 7 children that acquire skills in hand stitching, sewing (domestic machine) and basic sewing skills that children can implement within their own homes.
 These classes aim to address learner’s improvements in technique, fine motor skills, patience, problem-solving, cognitive thinking and creativity.
-Sewing Masters focuses on sewing and creating items using forms that gravitate toward fabric painting, embroidery and simple hand sewing techniques to create flower motifs and other sewing products.
+Silkworms focuses on sewing and creating items using forms that gravitate toward fabric painting, embroidery and simple hand sewing techniques to create flower motifs and other sewing products.

 A more matured group catering toward Grade 6 and 7’s, that follow the Community Art Facilitators curriculum.
 This curriculum focuses on gaining insight into the history of art and proposes to widen participants’ own artistic skills and applies exercises for individual creative development.